-I shoot headshots for people of all ages but for modeling, I specialize in portfolio photos for kids and teens.
+I shoot headshots and modeling portfolio work for kids ages 5 and up.
+This is a comp card sample for a young model.
+There is a headshot on the front and then three different looks on the back.
 Up-to-date and high quality photos are essential for getting modeling and acting work!
 Planning your session with kids is different than with adults.
 Here is a short overview of the most important elements in creating portfolio photos for kids and teens.

 Portfolio Requirements for Acting and/or Modeling

 - Actors need a strong close-up headshot and some 8×10 prints with the actor’s full name imprinted.

 - Models, once signed with an agency, will need a headshot (close-up) and then two to three other 3/4 shots or full body shots.
 These other shots are referred to as “LOOKS.”

 - An agency’s modeling comp card is usually about 5” x 8” on card stock and often has one headshot on the front with the model’s name.